mozjay0619/HMF/README.rst

 .. code:: python

-	f.from_pandas(pdf, groupby='groups')  # You can also specify "orderby" in order to sort the array by a particular column!
+	f.from_pandas(pdf, groupby='groups')  # You can also specify "orderby" in order to sort the array by a particular column:

 	f.register_array('arrayA', ['b', 'c'])
 	f.register_array('arrayB', ['a', 'b'])